 Carefully peel the plastic wrap off the tortilla and place the tortilla on the hot comal.
 When it no longer sticks to the comal, flip to the other side.
 Press the tortilla with a clean, folded kitchen cloth so that it puffs up.
 Press around the edges to make sure it puffs up all around and leave a few seconds more on the comal before removing the tortilla.

-Along the side, carefully slit the top layer of the tortilla that puffed up¿-an opening of 1 inch will do--and lift up all the way inside creating a pocket.
-The tortilla is still very hot, so be careful.
+Along the side, carefully slit the top layer of the tortilla that puffed up--an opening of 1 inch will do--and lift up all the way inside, creating a pocket.
+The tortilla will still be very hot, so be careful.
 Do not create too wide an opening, separate completely or tear.
-To cool, place on paper towels or a clean towel.
+To cool, place on paper towels or a clean dish towel.
 Repeat the process with the remaining masa balls.

 Take a cooled tortilla, carefully lift open the top and smear a teaspoonful of black bean puree inside the pocket.
 Press with your fingers to make sure the bean puree is spread evenly all around.
 Repeat the process with the remaining tortillas and black bean puree.

 Just before serving, heat the comal over medium-high heat and add some vegetable oil.
 To finish the panuchos, place each one on the hot comal and toast until golden on both sides, 2 to 3 minutes on each side.
 Remove to paper towels.
 (This should be done just before you are ready to serve, as panuchos are best eaten freshly prepared.)

 To assemble: Top each panucho with a piece of lettuce, some shredded turkey, pickled red onions, a slice of tomato and a slice of avocado.